core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ### Request Format

 When sending a CoAP request, a DoC client MUST include the DNS query in the body of the CoAP request.
-As specified in {{!RFC8132}} Section 2.3.1, the type of content of the body MUST be indicated using the Content-Format option.
+As specified in {{-coap-fetch}} Section 2.3.1, the type of content of the body MUST be indicated using the Content-Format option.
 This document specifies the usage of Content-Format "application/dns-message" (details see {{sec:content-format}}).
 A DoC server MUST be able to parse requests of Content-Format "application/dns-message".

 ### Support of CoAP Caching {#sec:req-caching}

 The DoC client SHOULD set the ID field of the DNS header always to 0 to enable a CoAP cache (e.g., a CoAP proxy en-route) to respond to the same DNS queries with a cache entry.
-This ensures that the CoAP Cache-Key (see {{!RFC8132}} Section 2) does not change when multiple DNS queries for the same DNS data, carried in CoAP requests, are issued.
+This ensures that the CoAP Cache-Key (see {{-coap-fetch}} Section 2) does not change when multiple DNS queries for the same DNS data, carried in CoAP requests, are issued.

 ### Examples